Master of Business Administration

 If you're seeking a career or greater opportunities with a leading technology company or a technology-driven organization, CityU of Seattle's MBA with an emphasis in technology management will provide you with the knowledge and skills you need.
 This emphasis is specifically designed to teach you how to: manage technology projects; lead, coach and motivate a technology team; analyze a business process and identify opportunities for technology; and develop a business plan that integrates technology into the business enterprise.

 This course will explore information technology innovation from a process perspective.
-We will begin by looking at the trends that are influencing the future of technology, and then examine what those trends will demand in terms of business and technology process innovations.
+The course will begin by looking at the trends that are influencing the future of technology, and then examine what those trends will demand in terms of business and technology process innovations.
 A variety of process improvement models will be studied, including Capability Modeling, Agile software development, Lean and Six Sigma approaches to continuous improvement and others, all with the goal of assembling a tool kit of techniques and approaches for managing the integration of IT processes with evolving business models.
-Prerequisites: ITMGMT 500.
+Pre-requisites for MS in Technology Management students: ITMGMT 500 and 601.

 Businesses are increasingly become dependent on and dominated by technology.
 It is critical for executives to understand how to integrate and leverage technology to accomplish the business strategy of the enterprise.
 To enable that goal, the course shows students how to analyze the role and application of technology within the context of a specific industry and to develop a technology strategy aligned with the business strategy.
 Students develop plans to implement their technology strategies and to assess the effectiveness of the technology organization through the use of balanced scorecards.
 Students are also introduced to the role of the executive in information assurance.